-The outbreak and spread of the COVID-19 virus confronts Prison Services daily with new challenges.
+The outbreak and spread of the COVID-19 virus confront Prison Services daily with new challenges.

 Prison Services are dealing with closed environments and this makes it especially difficult to provide for the right care for both, prisoners and staff working in prisons.